B.A. in Cinema (SFSU); M.A. in Humanities (SFSU);

 Email: email@example.com | Tel: 3943-4153 | Office: KKB 217

-PANG Laikwan 彭麗君 received her Ph.D. in Comparative Literature from Washington University in St. Louis in 1997, and has taught at CUHK since 2002.
-She has published widely in the general field of modern and contemporary Chinese culture.
-Her research can be roughly separated into three areas: Chinese Film and Visual Studies, Cultural Studies of Copyrights, as well as Culture and Politics of Socialist China.
+PANG Laikwan 彭麗君 received her Ph.D. in Comparative Literature from Washington University in St. Louis, and has taught at CUHK since 2002.
+She has published widely in the general field of modern and contemporary Chinese cultures.
+Her research interests include film studies, visual studies, creativity, aesthetics, as well as cultural and political theories.

 Her dissertation was turned into her first book, Building a New China in Cinema (2002), which is the first book-length study in any language of the Left-wing Chinese cinema in the 1930s.
-She then developed her research in two directions.
-On the one hand, she continues to investigate China’s cultural modernity, and Distorting Mirror (2007) is devoted to the multiple and complex ways in which Chinese people interacted with the new visual culture that emerged during the turbulent period between the 1880s and the 1930s.
-On the other hand, she began to be interested in movie piracy and copyright issues, discussed in Cultural Control and Globalization in Asia (2006), as well as the creative economy and Intellectual Property Rights offenses taking place in China, which results the book Creativity and Its Discontents (2012).
+She continued to investigate China’s cultural modernity, and Distorting Mirror (2007) is devoted to the multiple and complex ways in which Chinese people interacted with the new visual culture that emerged at the turn of the twentieth century.
+She also began to be interested in copyright and creativity, results in two books: Cultural Control and Globalization in Asia (2006) and Creativity and Its Discontents (2012).
 The two books together demonstrate how the proliferation of piracy and counterfeiting in today’s China opens the door to a new understanding of the logic of late capitalism.

 -----.
 Creativity and Its Discontents: China’s Creative Industries and Intellectual Property Rights Offenses.
 Durham and London: Duke University Press.
 2012.